bhavyradpretation/SlicerRadpretation/README.md

 *   **Progress Overlays**: Native Slicer UI overlays for download/upload progress bars.

 ## 10. License
-RadpretationExtension is licensed under the Apache License 2.0.
+Radpretation is licensed under the Apache License 2.0.

 You are free to use, modify, and distribute this project in accordance with the license terms.
 See the [LICENSE](LICENSE) file for full details.